WoodSolutions InFocus is a video series that brings you new insights into Australia's forest and wood products industry.

 Forestry is often criticised by people wh are unaware of how the industry actually functions.
 The videos will feature industry representatives to connect with the audience on a more personal level.
 They will also aim to present and introduce more complex information related to all stages of the forestry supply chain, in plain language.

 Topics such as hardwood and softwood plantations and forests, prefabrication, future wood tech, wood science, how timber is helping rural economies and others will be delved into in the videos ranging between 8 – 13 minutes.

 In The Art and Science of Growing Wood you’ll discover that growing trees and producing timber is a complex, finely tuned process, involving everything from genetics to the latest sensor technology.

 How It's Made: Laminated Veneer Lumber (LVL)

-In this episode of WoodSolutions InFocus Laurence visits a factory which produces Laminated Veneer Lumber to see how it is made.
-Laminated Veneer Lumber, or LVL, is an engineered wood product commonly used in the Australian construction industry.
+In this episode of WoodSolutions InFocus we visit a factory which produces laminated veneer lumber to see how it is made.
+Laminated veneer lumber, or LVL, is an engineered wood product commonly used in the Australian construction industry.
 With a very high strength to weight ratio, LVL can handle significant loads and is often used instead of steel.